 The Joker card is known for its versatility, from a wildcard in Rummy to its commanding authority as the 'Bird' in Call Break.
 It plays several roles, including a Trump, a Wild card, and sometimes just an extra without purpose.
 But have you ever wondered where this card originated and how it evolved?

-In this article, we will explore the origin, uses, and role of the Joker card in several card games.
+In this article, we will explore how many jokers are in a deck of cards, their origin, uses, and the role of the Joker card in several card games.

 How many Jokers are in a deck of cards?

-The Joker card is depicted as a court jester, clown, or harlequin.
+The Joker cards in a deck are depicted as a court jester, clown, or harlequin.
 It represents Cahs, unpredictability, wit, and intelligence.
 In pop culture, the card has been popularised by the characters like Joker in the Batman universe.

 Role of Joker in Card Games